Tom-Gooding/Tom-Gooding/README.md

 ## **Aspects of work (research) I particularly enjoy include:**

-1) Data storytelling—analyzing and interpreting the story that a dataset or review of literature tells;
+1) Data Analysis: Analyzing and interpreting data using a combination of Python, SQL, and Excel to uncover data-driven insights.
-2) Scientific communication: translating the insights gained from data analysis or a literature synthesis into clear, meaningful insights through written and verbal communication—particularly biometric data.
+2) Scientific communication (Data storytelling): Translating findings from data analysis, or from a literature review, into clear, meaningful insights through written and verbal communication.

 I’m passionate about bridging the gap between theory and real-world application (i.e., translational research)—whether it's through data analysis, scientific communication, or stakeholder education.
 As such, I am open to opportunities involving scientific communication, health data analytics, or similar roles in translational research—particularly within biotech, digital health, or applied clinical research environments.